mcuntz/ncvue/README.rst

 ``ncvue`` is an application written in Python.
 If you have Python installed, then the best is to install ``ncvue`` within the Python universe.
-The easiest way to install ``ncvue`` is thence via `pip` if you have cartopy_ installed already:
+The easiest way to install ``ncvue`` is thence via `pip` if you have cartopy_ already installed:

 .. code-block:: bash